 Your own default copyright and license.

-Unless you specify ‘pd’, edit will prepend the copyright statement with "Copyright (C) yyyy Function Author".
+Unless you specify ‘pd’, edit will prepend the copyright statement with "Copyright (C) YYYY Author".

 This value determines whether the editor should be started in async mode